 This is one of my favorite probiotic treats.
-Homemade, dairy-free coconut kefir yogurt maintains a healthy inner ecosystem which keeps my immune system and digestion strong.
-There are many important benefits of coconut kefir yogurt including relief from sugar cravings, shiny hair, clear skin, bright eyes and a flat abdomen.
+Homemade, dairy-free coconut kefir yogurt maintains, and boosts, a healthy inner ecosystem of beneficial bacteria which keeps my immune system and digestion strong.
+There are many important benefits of coconut kefir yogurt including relief from sugar cravings, shiny hair, clear skin, bright eyes and a flat abdomen (thanks to strong digestion).

 Makes: 2-3 cups | Preparation Time: 20mins to make | 1-2 days to culture